KaterinaWalter/javadocs/docs/unit3/notes302.md

 * Governments?
 * Users?

-Watch and discuss the following video to explore the ethical challenge of self-driving cars:
+Watch the following video to explore the ethical challenge of self-driving cars:
+> 💬 **DISCUSS:** If you were a programmer for autonomous vehicle software, how would *you* approach such decisions?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ixIoDYVfKA0?si=q62KFv-lYsw-IGVQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-> 💬 **DISCUSS:** If you were a programmer for a self-driving car, how would *you* approach such decisions?

 Interested in exploring the **trolley problem** more?
 Check out this [Neal.fun]() game <a href=""><button class="btn btn-primary">Absurd Trolley Problems</button></a>